 - Two shocks into one – comfort and control

-A new twist on the comfort/ control compromise is an innovative technology which provides greater control for handling while improving ride comfort called Acceleration Sensitive Damping (ASD).
+A new twist on the comfort/ control compromise is an innovative technology that provides greater control for handling while improving ride comfort called Acceleration Sensitive Damping (ASD).

 - Control is enhanced without sacrificing driver comfort

-- Valve automatically adjusts to changes in the road condition
+- The valve automatically adjusts to changes in the road condition

 - Reduces ride harshness